okuvshynov/experiments/llama_duo/README.md

 Both of these services will run on GPU.
 The model they run is essentially the same, except smaller and slower machine runs more aggressively quantized version.

-Now on the macbook start the chat and ask the question:
+Now on the macbook start the chat and ask a question:

 ```
 python chat.py